-Pathology and Laboratory Medicine offers extensive expertise and state-of-the-art technology that supports the breadth of clinical and research activities of Lurie Children’s Hospital of Chicago, as well as several satellite locations.
+Pathology and Laboratory Medicine offers extensive expertise and state-of-the-art technology that supports the breadth of clinical and research activities of Lurie Children’s, as well as several satellite locations.

 Our Mission is to provide the highest quality, most advanced services in Anatomic Pathology and Laboratory Medicine while collaborating with staff, providers and researchers in delivering excellence in pediatric health care, research, education, and advocacy.